 In the 1948/49 season, LCFC reached the FA Cup Final but were beaten 3-1 by Wolverhampton Wanderers at Wembley Stadium.
 In the League, they only just avoided going down to the Third Division, finishing 19th out of 22.

 There was improvement in the early 1950s - in 1954 they won the Second Division and were promoted, but only for one season.
 In 1957 they won the Second Division again and were promoted.
-They managed to hang on in the First Division and finished 18th.
+They managed to hang on in the First Division and finished 18th in 1958.

 In the 1958/59 season they were on course to go down as they had won only two of the first ten games, but goalkeeper Gordon Banks was brought in - he would go on to become a member of the 1966 World Cup winning England team.
 With him as a safe pair of hands in goal, the team finished the season one point above the relegation zone.